envelope-project/laik/README.md

     PREFIX=~ ./configure

-## Ubuntu
+## Installing the dependencies on Debian/Ubuntu

-On Ubuntu, install the following packages to enable MPI and MQTT:
+On Debian/Ubuntu, installing the following packages will allow you to configure and build LAIK with minimal features enabled:

+    gcc
+    make
+    python

+Additionally installing the following packages will allow building with all optional features enabled:

+    g++
+    libmosquitto-dev
+    libopenmpi-dev
+    libpapi-dev
-    libopenmpi-dev libmosquitto-dev libprotobuf-c-dev
+    libprotobuf-c-dev
+    openmpi-bin
+    openmpi-bin
+    openssh-client

 # License